An Yong-bok: Capture and activities in Japan

-Though the Tottori clan reported to the shogunate that "Takeshima does not belong to Inaba state (因幡) nor Hoki state (伯耆).
+Though the Tottori Domain reported to the shogunate that "Takeshima does not belong to Inaba Province nor Hōki Province.
 There are no other islands belonging to the two states including Takeshima (Ulleungdo) and Matsushima (Liancourt Rocks)," the shogunate did not order a prohibition of Japanese going to Matsushima (Liancourt Rocks).
-In the diplomatic negotiation between Japan (Tsushima clan) and the Chosun government, they never discussed the Liancourt Rocks.
+In the diplomatic negotiation between Japan (Tsushima Domain) and the Chosun government, they never discussed the Liancourt Rocks.

 In 1696, Ahn visited Japan again.
 According to a Japanese record found in May 2005, the Bafuku is the investigation on An Yong-bok who arrived in Hokishu in May 1696 via the Oki Islands.
 The document has a total of 15 pages.
-The fifth page records Anyongbok's statement that Jasando (Usando) is Matsushima (松島) The last page records the eight provinces of Korea.
-The document specifically states that Takeshima (竹島 Ulleungdo) and Matsushima (松島 Liancourt Rocks) are part of the Gangwon Province (江原道).
+The fifth page records An Yong-bok's statement that Jasando (Usando) is Matsushima (松島) The last page records the eight provinces of Korea.
+The document specifically states that Takeshima (竹島 Ulleungdo) and Matsushima (松島 Liancourt Rocks) are part of the Gangwon Province.

-The principal retainer of the Shogunate directed the Tottori clan to send him away because only the Tsushima clan has the right to determine matters of diplomacy with Joseon.
-According to the Sukjong Sillok, Ahn testified as follows after he was banished by the Tottori clan and returned to Joseon.
+The principal retainer of the Shogunate directed the Tottori Domain to send him away because only the Tsushima Domain has the right to determine matters of diplomacy with Joseon.
+According to the Sukjong Sillok, Ahn testified as follows after he was banished by the Tottori Domain and returned to Joseon.